Diablo IV: How to Build Apocalypse Warlock – Season of Infernal Chaos

 When Dread Claws is the better pick

-Dread Claws deserves mention because it is the other build that keeps showing up in top-end Warlock discussion.
-If you dislike charge-based gameplay, want steadier output, or do not yet have the best Apocalypse pieces, Dread Claws may feel stronger in your hands right now.
-Its summon-and-claw identity tends to offer a more constant rhythm, whereas Apocalypse has obvious burst peaks and valleys.
-That does not make Dread Claws the stronger overall answer, but it can absolutely be the more practical answer for players who hate ramp-up gameplay or are still building their item base.
+Dread Claws is the other Warlock build worth knowing.
+If you dislike charge-based gameplay, want steadier output, or do not yet have the Uniques Apocalypse needs, its summon-and-claw rhythm will feel better in your hands.
+It trades Apocalypse’s burst peaks for constant pressure.
+That does not make it the stronger overall answer, but it is often the more practical one while you build your item base.

 Advertisement

-• Spending Apocalypse too early in every fight.
-The build’s reputation comes from high-stack detonations, not panic-casting at the first safe moment.
+• Spending Apocalypse too early every fight.
+The build’s payoff is high-stack detonations, not panic-casting at the first safe moment.

 • Overvaluing sheet damage.
-Smooth stack generation and survival often add more real damage than one greedy offensive swap.
+Smooth generation and survival add more real damage than one greedy offensive swap.

-• Chasing perfect gear before functional gear.
-With current RNG complaints around tempering, “good enough and online” beats “theoretical best in slot” for most of progression.
+• Chasing best-in-slot before functional gear.
+“Good enough and online” beats “theoretical perfect” for most of progression.

 Practical takeaway